Zhuinden/realm-helpers/README.md

 ### RealmList fields

-To add `RealmList` field, you must specify {@link MigratedList} on that field with the list type.
+To add `RealmList` field, you must specify `@RealmAutoMigration.MigratedList` on that field with the list type.

 This properly supports both links and primitive lists.